maikherbig/AIDeveloper/Tutorial Deploy to OpenCV dnn/README.md

 1. Start AIDeveloper and go to the "History"-Tab.
 2. Click the button 'Load model' on the lower left and choose a model that was trained earlier.
 3. Use the dropdown menu on the lower right and choose 'Optimized TensorFlow .pb'.
 4. Click the button 'Convert' on the lower right to run the conversion.
-After that you will find the correspoding model file in the same directory as the original model.
+After that you will find the corresponding model file in the same directory as the original model.
 ![alt text](https://github.com/maikherbig/AIDeveloper/blob/master/art/Export_Model_Combined_v01.png "Export Model")

 ## Preprocess images